Specialized Victim Assistance Program

 How We Help

-Services are provided in Abbotsford and Mission in English, as well as Hindi and Punjabi, through our Multi-Cultural Specialized Victim Assistance Program.
+We offer services in Abbotsford and Mission in both English and Punjabi through our Multicultural Specialized Victim Assistance Program.

 Additional Services